lukalot/mayjay/README.md

 --> 69
 ```

-There are a few other math symbols, but all of the basic Magei operators are more or less the same as Haskell or Python's infix operators.
+There are a few other math symbols, but all of the basic Mayjay operators are more or less the same as Haskell or Python's infix operators.

 ## Check
 A check is a condition which will return true or false when run, which can be created before use.
 Here's an example: